DOGE28/Zerto-Upgrade-Tutorial/README.md

 * Setting up networking
 * Making sure SSH is enabled

 Deploying the VM is as simple as downloading the [Zerto 10.0 U2 ZVM OVF](https://www.zerto.com/myzerto/support/downloads/) from the support site, and deploying it as any other VM.
+Please contact Tonaquint if you would like additional assistance with deployment.

 >[!WARNING]
-> We choose not to change any of the preconfigured settings when deploying the OVF.
-If you do change anything please know that you are deviating from this tutorial and Zerto support may be the only ones that can fix any potential issues.
-Consult the Zerto documentation for options that are safe to change.
+> Zerto does not provide any guidance for changing VM properties such as CPU, memory, etc. Please do not change any of the preconfigured settings when deploying the OVF.
+If you have specific circumstances requiring a non-standard deployment, please reach out to Tonaquint before proceeding and they will contact Zerto support to provide a solution.

 Once deployment is complete, you may power it on.

 You may now connect to the ZVM in your web browser at  ht<span>tps://</span>ZVM-IP  to verify it was deployed correctly.
 The port :9669 is no longer needed.